blacklightpy/vaultofknowledge/home.md

 Hi there!
-This method of taking notes is called a Zettelkasten, a form of connected atomic notes.
+This method of taking notes is called a Zettelkasten, or connected atomic notes.
 It is more commonly referred to as a second brain.
+The purpose of taking notes this way is to build a lifelong store of information.

 You can explore the notes using the graph, sidebar index (at the bottom for mobiles), search bar and links within pages.